Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Twisted BC: 3 small masses

-The conventional Higgs mechanism for obtaining small fermionic masses discussed in the next Section proves to be more successful, although not perfect as well, in frames of the considered toy model. .
+Unfortunately, the mass ratios given by the expressions (\ref{32}), (\ref{33}) do not agree with the experimental data (\ref{34}) for any values of the arguments $c_{l} > 1/2$, $\gamma / \eta > 1$ of the degenerate hypergeometric functions in the RHS of (\ref{32}), (\ref{33}).
+The conventional Higgs mechanism for obtaining small fermionic masses discussed in the next Section proves to be more successful, although not perfect as well, in frames of the considered toy model.